ibadetazemi/SQL-Project/README.md

 ## (Part 4: Starting with Data)
 I had created and answered 3 questions that could help with the database.

+## (Part 5: QA Your Data)
+I had used a variety of codes and steps for my QA process to identify risk areas.

+## (Part 6: Generate the ERDLoading Your Final Table Into PostgreSQL Database)
+I had generated an ERD for my database.

 ---

 ##Alter table